Day 17 since FH6 launched (May 19, 2026)Last roster check Jun 4

 Forza Horizon 6 Festival Playlist

 The Festival Playlist is the engine that drives Forza Horizon 6 post-launch.
-Every season (four-week block, four themes) gives you a list of activities, milestone thresholds, and a headline treasure car reward.
-This page explains how the FH6 Playlist works, how to plan a low-stress completion run, and where to track every season's reward cars as they drop.
+Series 1: Welcome to Japan is live now, Series 2: Horizon Decades is the next confirmed drop, and every season gives you a list of activities, milestone thresholds, and a headline treasure car reward.
+This page explains how the FH6 Playlist works, where the current rewards sit, and how to plan a low-stress completion run.

 How the FH6 Festival Playlist is structured

-Each Festival Playlist season runs for four real-world weeks and cycles through the four in-game seasons: Spring, Summer, Autumn, Winter.
+Each confirmed FH6 Festival Playlist Series runs for four real-world weeks and cycles through the four in-game seasons: Summer, Autumn, Winter, and Spring.
 Every week opens a new theme on the map with its own weather, event mix, and reward list.
 Activities include races, Stories, photo challenges, drag, drift zones, speed traps, and Eliminator drop locations.

 Completing activities awards Playlist Points.
 Points stack toward thresholds (40%, 50%, 80%) that unlock reward tiers — typically a clothing item or car horn at 40%, a car at 50%, the treasure car or wheelspin pack at 80%.